input-output-hk/cardano-node-wiki/Benchmarking.md

 0.9999  ...
 100
 ```

-Here you can see that 60% of the time GC wasn't performed but in the worst cases, there were 100 GC acts per second.
+Here you can see that 60% of the time GC wasn't performed at all but in the worst cases, 100% of CPU time was spent for GC actions.